lion-4ik/Task-React-Type-Script/README.md

 # Patient list
+## Used React, Type Script, MobX
-## implemented sorting and the ability to make changes to customer data while saving
+### implemented sorting and the ability to make changes to customer data while saving